Goutte/TreeBundle/README.markdown

 Testing
 =======

-Run composer so that the autoloader is created
+Run composer with the `--dev` option so that the autoloader is created and the needed sf2 DIC classes are autoloaded.
+_Oddly enough, when I tried to install with `--test` and `require-test` in the `composer.json`, I was sent packing. (pun intended)_

     composer install --dev